opencomputeproject/SAI/doc/spec.md

 # Specification contents and timeline

 For the list of accepted features please see the History section at the end of the specification.
-Summary of supported functionalities is given in the table below:
+A summary of supported functionalities is given in the table below:

 SAI API                   | Description                 | Category  | Version
 --------------------------|-----------------------------|-----------|--------